 speciateIT Algorithm:

-The core model building algorithm in speciateIT produces higher order Markov Chain models for groups of phylogenetically related sequences.
-These groups were organized in a model tree reflecting the species lineages (buildModelTree, Figure S2).
-For each node of the model tree (except the root) a fasta file of all reference sequences corresponding to the node's subtree was created, and used to build Markov Chain models (buildMC, Figure S3).
-Node-specific classification error thresholds were estimated to produce confidence in taxonomic assignment.
-The thresholds are set at the maximum posterior probability of a sibling species’ sequences with respect to the reference species’ model.
+speciateIT produces a hierarchy of Markov Chain models trained on groups of phylogenetically related sequences.
+The models are organized in a model tree reflecting the species lineages (buildModelTree, Figure S2).
+For each node of the model tree (except the root) all reference sequences corresponding to the node's subtree are used to build a Markov Chain model (buildMC, Figure S3).
+Node-specific classification error threshold is set to the maximum posterior probability over all sibling node's sequences where the posterior probabilities are estimated using the reference node model.
+All error thresholds are adjusted by adding to them the log of the positive (and less than 1) offset coefficient.
+The optimal value of the offset coefficient was found using cross-validation procedure [TO BE DONE].
 Classification error thresholds use a criterion that the majority of a species’ reference sequences’ posterior probabilities should be above the threshold value (est_err_thld, Figure S4).
-Classification of a query sequence begins at the top of the model tree.
+Classification of a query sequence begins at the phylum level of the model tree.
 The model producing the highest posterior probability is chosen, and the assignment is given to the sequence given that the posterior probability is greater than the classification error threshold for that model.
 Model comparisons at the next and lower taxonomic levels commence until either a terminal node (species-level) classification is reached, or the classification error threshold criterion is not met (Figure 2).

-speciateDB Curation:
+speciateIT database curation:

 Building Reference Sequence Database